 Real estate, private equity, venture capital, digital assets and collectibles are among the asset classes deemed “alternative investments.”
 Broadly speaking, these private market investments tend to be less correlated with public equities, and thus offer potential for diversification.
 This can help protect a portfolio during periods of extreme market downturns.

 Alternative assets were traditionally accessible only to an exclusive base of wealthy individuals and institutional investors who buy in at very high minimums — often between $500,000 and $1 million.
 Yieldstreet was founded with the goal of dramatically improving access to alternative assets by making them available to a wider range of investors.
+Learn more about the ways Yieldstreet can help diversify and grow portfolios.

 Investors should consider their tolerance for risk and their overall investment goals to appropriately answer this question for themselves.
 It is also wise to take their investing experience and the amount of cash they have on hand to fund investments into consideration.